Intellipedia: 10 years later

-A 2017 two-part Wired series on Intellipedia and next steps reported that after 10 years of usage Intellipedia helped the IC get caught up to "Web 2.0" but never reformed how official reports were created like National Intelligence Estimates.
-A more official version of Intellipedia called the Living Intelligence System was created after the fact and focused on collaboratively writing official reports.
-It failed to catch on because each agency has a different process for writing official, classified reports.
+A 2017 two-part Wired series on Intellipedia and reported that, after 10 years of usage, Intellipedia helped the IC get caught up to Web 2.0 but never reformed how official reports were created.
+An official version of Intellipedia, called the Living Intelligence System, was created after the fact and focused on collaboratively writing official reports.
+It failed to catch on because each agency has a different process for writing official classified reports.
 Based on the lessons learned from Intellipedia and the Living Intelligence System, a pilot program within the National Geospatial-Intelligence Agency created the Tearline apps focused on writing official collaborative reports in the less bureaucratic space of unclassified content.

-Potential problems
+Reception

+Critical response

-In 2006, some were concerned that individual intelligence agencies will create their own wikis, draining ideas and input from Intellipedia.
-Sean Dennehy, a CIA official involved in integrating the system into the intelligence fabric, said disseminating material to the widest possible audience of analysts is key to avoiding mistakes.
-He said analysts from multiple agencies had used the network to post frequent updates on recent events, including the crash of a small plane into a New York City apartment building in October 2006 and North Korea's test of a missile in July 2006.
+In 2006, some were concerned that individual intelligence agencies would create their own wikis, draining ideas and input from Intellipedia.
+Sean Dennehy, a CIA official involved in integrating Intellipedia into the intelligence fabric, said disseminating material to the widest possible audience of analysts key to avoiding mistakes.

-Some view it as risky because it allows more information to be viewed and shared; but according to Michael Wertheimer, McConnell's assistant deputy director for analysis, it is worth the risk.
-The project was greeted initially with "a lot of resistance," said Wertheimer, because it runs counter to past practice which sought to limit the pooling of information.
-He said there are risks in everything everyone does: "the key is risk management, not risk avoidance."
-Some encouragement has been necessary to spur contributions from the traditional intelligence community.
-However, he said the system appeals to the new generation of intelligence analysts because "this is how they like to work" and "it's a new way of thinking."
+Some view Intellipedia as risky because it allows more information to be viewed and shared.
+However, Michael Wertheimer, Mike McConnell's assistant deputy director for analysis, stated that it was worth the risk, stating that although the project was greeted initially with "a lot of resistance" because it ran counter to past practice which sought to limit the pooling of information, there were risks in everything; "the key is risk management, not risk avoidance."
+Though some encouragement was necessary to spur contributions from the traditional intelligence community Wertheimer said the system appealed to the new generation of intelligence analysts because of its "new way of thinking."

-Successes
+Favorable response

-Thomas Fingar, Deputy Director of National Intelligence for Analysis (DDNI/A), cited the successful use of Intellipedia to develop an article on how Iraqi insurgents were using chlorine in improvised explosive devices saying, "They developed it in a couple of days interacting in Intellipedia,"..."No bureaucracy, no mother-may-I, no convening meetings.
-They did it and it came out pretty good.
-That's going to continue to grow."
+Thomas Fingar, Deputy Director of National Intelligence for Analysis, cited the successful use of Intellipedia to develop an article on how Iraqi insurgents were using chlorine in improvised explosive devices.

-In a September 10, 2007 testimony before the United States Congress, Michael McConnell, Director of National Intelligence, cited the increasing use of Intellipedia among analysts and its ability to help experts pool their knowledge, form virtual teams, and make quick assessments.
+In a September 10, 2007, testimony before the United States Congress, Michael McConnell, former Director of National Intelligence, cited the increasing use of Intellipedia among analysts and its ability to help experts pool their knowledge, form virtual teams, and make assessments.